ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/batch_api/v1_batch_api.rst

 Upload an Input File to a Batch Job
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Batch API expects to ingest a JSON file containing one or more lists of dictionaries.
-As shown in the following examples, the V2 Batch API expects Indicator and Group objects to be contained within their own ``indicator`` and ``group`` array, respectively.
-The list of fields expected within each `Indicator <https://docs.threatconnect.com/en/latest/rest_api/v2/indicators/indicators.html#create-indicators>`_ or `Group <https://docs.threatconnect.com/en/latest/rest_api/v2/groups/groups.html#create-groups>`_ object matches those described in the Indicator and Group creation operations.
-Additionally, you must include a ``type`` field within each object that defines the particular Indicator or Group type the object represents.
+The V1 Batch API expects to ingest a JSON file containing one or more lists of dictionaries.
+As shown in the following example, the V1 Batch API expects a single list of Indicator objects.
+The list of fields expected within each Indicator object matches those described in the `Indicator <https://docs.threatconnect.com/en/latest/rest_api/v2/indicators/indicators.html#create-indicators>`_ creation operation.
+Additionally, you must include a ``type`` field within each object that defines the particular Indicator type the object represents.

 .. hint::
     Exporting indicators via the `JSON Bulk Reports <https://docs.threatconnect.com/en/latest/rest_api/v2/indicators/indicators.html#json-bulk-reports>`_ endpoint will create a file in the proper format for the Batch API.